Building Community in a New Place: My St. Thomas, US Virgin Islands Journey

 How to establish your professional presence and build meaningful connections when starting over

-If you're considering a major relocation, starting over professionally, or trying to build community in a new place, this is for you.
+If you are considering a major relocation, starting over professionally, or trying to build community in a new place, this is for you.

 Leaving Behind Everything I Had Built

 Let me be honest about what I was leaving behind in Detroit.
-This wasn't just a casual move - it was walking away from years of established professional relationships, community connections, and a reputation that had taken decades to build.
+This was not just a casual move.
+It was walking away from years of established professional relationships, community connections, and a reputation that had taken decades to build.

 - A well-established nonprofit organization where I was known and respected